 We may make product and investment decisions that do not prioritize short-term financial results if we believe that those decisions are consistent with our mission or will otherwise improve our financial performance over the long term.
 For example, we completed a long-term replatforming of our technology platform in 2018 that required a substantial dedication of resources over a sustained period of time and therefore caused a delay in pursuing other projects that may have had a more immediate financial impact.
-As discussed elsewhere in this "Risk Factors" section, our current focus on TrueCar+ has required time and resources that could have been allocated to other aspects of our business.
+Our current focus on TrueCar+ has required time and resources that could have been allocated to other aspects of our business.
+Similarly, our ongoing efforts to effectively employ our data to drive better decision making and create more efficient internal workflows with the goal of increasing revenue growth, including through the increased implementation of artificial intelligence and machine learning systems, may be costly and may not result in the benefits we expect.